scribe-security/docs/docs/ci-integrations/github/actions/action-bom.md

 </details>

 ## .gitignore
-It is recommended to add output directory value to your .gitignore file.  <br />
+Recommended to add output directory value to your .gitignore file.
 By default add `**/scribe` to your `.gitignore`.